bkoprucu/jekyll4test/_posts/2024-02-11-Managing-microservice-adoption-1.md

 tags: [Microservices, Engineering Management]
 ---

-Here are some management ideas for improving microservices adoption and avoiding pitfalls on implementing microservices,  based on my observations and experiences over the past decade.
+Here are some management practices for improving microservices adoption and avoiding pitfalls on implementing microservices, based on my observations and experiences over the past decade.

-### 1. Microservices architecture is expensive
+## Microservices architecture is expensive

 Using microservices introduces: